xuanhuan/ss-panel/README.md

 ========
 This edition requires Chrome or FireFox for compatible functioning and surfing.

-Please configur the config.php in /lib, set $site_url as your Website address, assure that it contains a "/" in the back.
+Please configure the config.php in /lib, set $site_url as your Website address, assure that it contains a "/" in the back.

 Make sure that Lib/Ss has the autherize to read& write.
 If not, please set for convenient.